TERREMEMBER/znbase/docs/content/v2.0/manage/backup-restore/_index.md

         <div class="title">Restore data</div>
       </div>
       <div class="body">
-        This section describes how to restore data into YugabyteDB from a backup.
+        This section describes how to restore data into ZNbaseDB from a backup.
       </div>
     </a>
   </div>